butterflypaw/AuditAndCompliance/README.md

 # AuditAndCompliance
 The Audit and Compliance project leverages generative AI to revolutionize audit and compliance processes within financial institutions.
 By automating traditionally manual tasks, the project aims to enhance accuracy, efficiency, and adaptability in managing regulatory standards and financial transactions.
 Through seamless integration of technologies like Microsoft Azure and OpenAI, the project ensures robust compliance frameworks that can adapt to evolving regulations, thereby optimizing organizational compliance efforts while minimizing operational overhead.
 Key components include:

-1. Data Integration and Preprocessing
+A. Data Integration and Preprocessing
 File: data_integration_preprocessing.py

 Overview